-SACHA PHEIFFER The PBS Frontline special America After 9/11 attacks two dramatic moments back to back.
-The first shows members of Congress gathered on the Capitol steps after the 9/11 attacks.
-Singing God Bless America.
+SACHA PFEIFFER The PBS Frontline special America After 9/11 attacks two dramatic moments back to back.
+The first shows members of Congress gathered on the Capitol steps after the 9/11 attacks singing God Bless America.

 [CONGRESS SINGING 'GOD BLESS AMERICA']

-SACHA PHEIFFER The second scene is also at the Capitol steps, but from a very different day.
+SACHA PFEIFFER The second scene is also at the Capitol steps, but from a very different day.

-AMERICA AFTER 9/11 CLIP The January six, insurrection at the Capitol was the logical endpoint of the 9/11 era.
+AMERICA AFTER 9/11 CLIP The January 6 insurrection at the Capitol was the logical endpoint of the 9/11 era.
 [END CLIP]

 JAMES PONIEWOZIK The argument that the documentary makes, I think in a very convincingly, is that the aftermath of 9/11 set off a chain of decisions, whether it was military quagmires that undermined public trust, suspicion of the other at home, demagogery in politics, so on and so forth.
 That led to the point where it became inevitable that you would end up with a populace so divided that you would have an attack on this very site of unity.
 That's one reason, I think, why it's so much easier to just do a remember the day documentary, because you can just focus on the part that we can all agree on.
 Of course, we can all recognize that this was sad and heartrending and shocking and horrifying.
 The problem that you get into in discussing history, as you see with things like, say, teaching the Civil War, Jim Crow, is that it's easier to talk about it as here is this terrible thing that happened in the past.
 And let's remember it.